OpenstackForkedProjects/openstack-tutorial/tutorial/troubleshooting1.rst

 least IP protocol `47` both in ingress (in egress, the default security group allows anything).

-**NOTE**: on cloud-test, we also had to load `nf_conntrack_proto_gre` tunnel to make the kernel recognize the first GRE packet as "NEW", otherwise it was recognized as "INVALID" and the iptables rules put in place by Neutron would drop its packets.
+**NOTE**: on cscs2015.s3it.uzh.ch, we also had to load `nf_conntrack_proto_gre` tunnel to make the kernel recognize the first GRE packet as "NEW", otherwise it was recognized as "INVALID" and the iptables rules put in place by Neutron would drop its packets.

 Metadata